Artisan Cutlery Wreckhart Review

 The real hiccup of this knife is the sheath.
 I would pay a lot more for a set up with some hardware that can handle my stupid fidgeting, and that actually lets me draw the knife without an arm wrestling match.

-The Artisan Cutlery Wreckhart is a 2022 Drunken Hillbilly Knife Award Winner and one of our picks the Best Survival Knives in 2023.
+The Artisan Cutlery Wreckhart is a 2022 Drunken Hillbilly Knife Award Winner and one of the top performing knives in our Survival Knife Beatdown.

 Browse Related Categories